 In 1997, Garry Kasparov lost to IBM's Deep Blue.
-The chess world declared human relevance in the game finished.
-Kasparov did something nobody expected.
+The chess world declared human relevance in the game finished, but Kasparov did something nobody expected.

-Instead of retreating, he invented a new format.
-Advanced Chess.
+Instead of retreating, he invented a new format he called Advanced Chess.
 Human-computer teams competing against each other and against machines playing alone.

 The results upended every assumption.
 A weak human player with a decent machine and a good process beat both the strongest grandmasters and the strongest computers.
-Kasparov's name for these hybrid players: centaurs.
+Kasparov's name for these hybrid players was centaurs.

-The strongest chess entity on the planet was a mediocre player who'd learned exactly where the machine's judgment ended and his began.
+The strongest chess entities were now mediocre players who'd learned exactly where the machine's judgment ended and theirs began.

 The same pattern is showing up in product management.
-Not at the grandmaster level.
-At the twelve-minute level.
+Not at the grandmaster level, but at the twelve-minute level.

 Most product leaders are playing the wrong game.